chipsalliance/chisel/website/blog/2025/06-20-2025-scala-plugins-in-chisel/index.md

 zero to hero in a single shot -- that is, transform straight from its input to the output -- the complexity of modern compilers makes compiler development more realistic by breaking up compilation into separate chunks.
-These chunks are /phases/, which are in turn made of up separate /transforms/.
-A phase, or a combination of phases, make up a /pass/ -- a top to bottom transformation of the entire input program.
+These chunks are *phases*, which are in turn made of up separate *transforms*.
+A phase, or a combination of phases, make up a *pass* -- a top to bottom transformation of the entire input program.

 Each transform within each phase "reads" its input program and rewrites it in some predetermined manner before passing it to the next